FeralAI/vsFIGHTER-Firmware/README.md

 ### Home Button

-There is no dedicted Home/Logo button on the vsFIGTHTER, but you can activate it via the button combination **`SELECT + START + DOWN`**.
+There is no dedicted Home/Logo button on the vsFIGTHTER, but you can activate it via the button combination **`SELECT + START + UP`**.

 ### Input Modes